fbpx

 Nosferatu, créature des ténèbres (2023)

 It was during the Covid 19 lockdown, while researching the history of pandemics, that director Gérard Seigneur rediscovered Noferatu.
 The plague epidemic, which he always saw as being in the background, inspired him to produce a short remake of the original movie.
 Three versions of the film were made: talking in black and white, talking in color and silent in black and white.
 The names of the characters have all been Frenchified.
 Hutter becomes Louis, Ellen is Alice while Count Orlok is now Count d’Aulan.
 The director also plays the role of Doctor Bonnin-Dublineau, the equivalent of Professor Bulwer.
-The talking black and white version is available on VOD on the film’s official website, while the silent black and white version is offered for free on YouTube.
+The talking black and white version is available on VOD on the film’s official website, while the silent black & white and talking color versions are offered for free on YouTube.
 A Blu-ray exists with both talking versions.
 Optional English, Spanish and Italian subtitles have been made.

 Nosferatu: A Symphony of Horror (2024)